Iron Hill Brewery & Restaurant

-Iron Hill Brewery & Restaurant (Iron Hill) is a scratch brewery and craft restaurant founded in 1996 in Newark, Delaware.
-The company is recognized for their craft kitchen concept and award-winning beers.
+Iron Hill Brewery & Restaurant was a craft brewery and scratch restaurant chain founded in 1996 in Newark, Delaware.
+All locations closed in September 2025.

 History

 Iron Hill was founded in 1996 by Kevin Finn, Mark Edelson, and Kevin Davies.
-Soccer friends, Finn and Edelson, enjoyed home brewing in the early 1990s; their love of beer inspired the duo to create a business plan for a future brew pub.
+Soccer friends Finn and Edelson enjoyed home brewing in the early 1990s; their love of beer inspired the duo to create a business plan for a future brew pub.

-Finn and Edelson began raising money, researching the restaurant industry, and visiting location sites for a potential brew pub in the early 1990s.
+Finn and Edelson began raising money, researching the restaurant industry, and visiting potential sites for a brew pub in the early 1990s.
 Eventually, the two invited Kevin Davies, a career restaurateur, as a third partner in their venture.
 Finn acquired money through family and an SBA loan to open the first Iron Hill Brewery & Restaurant on Main Street in Newark, Delaware.

-The team estimated that the Newark restaurant would produce $2 million in sales within the first year, however their success in the college centric town produced an extra million in revenue, which can be attributed to food sales.
+The team estimated that the Newark restaurant would produce $2 million in sales within the first year; however, its success in the college-centric town produced an extra million in revenue, largely attributed to food sales.

 In 1998, Iron Hill opened a second location in West Chester, Pennsylvania.
 In May 2018, the restaurant opened its first location in the Southern U.S., in Greenville, South Carolina.
-Iron Hill launched th 20 for 20 initiative, in which it plans to have 20 locations open in 2020, including a restaurant in Atlanta, Georgia.
+Iron Hill launched the “20 for 20” initiative, aiming to have 20 locations open in 2020, including a restaurant in Atlanta, Georgia.

+In January 2025, Iron Hill appointed a new CEO, Mark Kirke, for the first time in its history.
+On September 10, 2025, the company announced the closure of three locations: in Voorhees, New Jersey; Chestnut Hill, Pennsylvania; and Newark, Delaware, the latter being its flagship store.

+Less than a month later, on October 6, 2025, Iron Hill filed for Chapter 7 bankruptcy, citing ongoing financial difficulties.
+The filing resulted in the closure of all remaining locations.